broadinstitute/long-read-pipelines/scripts/monitor/collecting_cost_from_big_query.md

 completes before running the query, as there is a risk you retrieve only partial results.
 Double check that costs for all expected tasks are present.

+## How to get billed workflow costs via an API:

+Refer to the help message via `Rscript visualization/summarize_big_query_cromwell_cost.R`

-## How to get billed workflow costs:
+## How to get billed workflow costs manually:

 1. Open BigQuery
 2. Copy and paste this into the query box: